 It’s important to know where the delta 8 is coming from.
 While it seems like semantics (because it is) it makes a difference legally.
 If you order delta 8 THC from a company that makes D8 from marijuana plants — you may be breaking the law by ordering from them.

-The delta 8 THC space has only recently stepped out of the underground space into the public sphere.
-Prior to 2020, nobody knew this market even existed.
+The Delta 8 THC space has only recently stepped out of the underground space into the public sphere.
+Before 2020, nobody knew this market even existed.
 It was largely underground, operating on the fringes of legality.

 Like any underground market-turned mainstream — there’s a lot of junk that needs to get filtered out first.
 There are a lot of delta 8 companies that are highly unethical, black market, or straight-up scams.